-83.4 ADMISSION TO THE BAR.
+83.3 ADMISSION TO THE BAR.

-- (a) Roll of Attorneys.
+(a) Roll of Attorneys.
 The permanent bar of this Court shall consist of those attorneys currently admitted and those attorneys hereafter admitted, in accordance with these Rules or by order of this Court, to practice in this Court.
-Attorneys admitted pro hac vice are not permanent members of the bar of this Court. - (b) Eligibility.
-Any member in good standing of the Bar of the Supreme Court of Ohio is eligible for admission to the Bar of this Court. - (c) Application For Admission.
-All candidates for admission to the bar of this Court shall file with the Clerk, at least twenty (20) days prior to the examination for admission, an application on the form provided by the Clerk.
-The application shall contain a certificate of two members of the bar of this Court, vouching for the good moral character and professional reputation of the applicant.
+Attorneys admitted pro hac vice are not permanent members of the bar of this Court.

+- (b) Eligibility.
+Any member in good standing of the Bar of the Supreme Court of Ohio is eligible for admission as a permanent member of the Bar of this Court. - (c) Application For Admission. - (1) All candidates for admission to the bar of this Court, other than those eligible under subparagraph (c)(2), shall file with the Clerk at least twenty (20) days prior to the examination for admission an application on the form provided by the Clerk.
+The applicant shall affirmatively certify that he or she is familiar with the Court's ECF system.
+The application shall also contain a certificate of two members of the bar of this Court, vouching for the good moral character and professional reputation of the applicant.
 Each candidate shall be present for examination at the next examination after the filing of the candidate's application.
-If the candidate fails to be present, it will be necessary to file a new application. - (d) Examination For Admission.
+If the candidate fails to be present, it will be necessary to file a new application. - (2) Applicants in good standing as members of the permanent bar of the Northern District of Ohio for at least two years immediately preceding their application to become members of the bar of this Court are not required to submit the certificate of two members of the bar of this Court, or to take and pass the examination for admission.
+Such applicants must, however, comply with all other requirements of this Local Civ.
+Rule 83.3. - (d) Examination For Admission.
 Under the direction of the Chief Judge, a committee appointed by the judges of this Court shall prepare and administer a uniform examination in the cities of Columbus, Dayton and Cincinnati on the first Tuesday in June and December, or at such other time as may be ordered. - (e) Fees.
-Upon admission, upon filing a Motion for permission to appear pro hac vice, or upon application for readmission following disbarment or suspension from the bar of this Court, the attorney shall pay to the Clerk such fees as shall be prescribed by the Judicial Conference of The United States and by order of this Court.
+Upon admission, upon filing a Motion for permission to appear pro hac vice or upon application for readmission following disbarment or suspension from the bar of this Court, the attorney shall pay to the Clerk such fees as shall be prescribed by the Judicial Conference of The United States and by order of this Court.
 Any fee prescribed by order of this Court shall be paid into the United States District Court Special Fund to be used for such purposes as inure to the benefit of the bench and bar in the administration of justice within this district as determined to be appropriate by the Court. - (f) Disciplinary Enforcement.
-The conduct of attorneys who are admitted to practice before this Court, or admitted for the purpose of a particular proceeding (pro hac vice), and the supervision of their conduct by this Court shall be governed by the Model Federal Rules of Disciplinary Enforcement (with the exception of Rules XI and XII).
+The conduct of attorneys admitted to practice before this Court, or admitted for the purpose of a particular proceeding (pro hac vice), and the supervision of their conduct by this Court shall be governed by the Model Federal Rules of Disciplinary Enforcement (with the exception of Rules XI and XII).
 (See Appendix to these Rules.)

-83.5 TRIAL ATTORNEY.
+83.4 TRIAL ATTORNEY.